Updated Visitation Policy - Effective 2.16.21

-Visitors should limit visitation to a maximum of 2 hours and must stay in the patient’s room; public spaces (such as cafeterias and gift shops) are not open to visitors at this time.
+Visitors should limit visitation to a maximum of 2 hours.
 Children under the age of 18 are not permitted to visit.

 Visitors must sanitize hands and complete a screening tool for COVID-19 symptoms upon arrival at our facilities; please review the complete list of visitor requirements.
 Anyone coughing or showing other signs of illness will be kindly asked to leave and visit remotely

 o Two parents/guardians can visit pediatric patients 24/7.